Eilyra/blog/content/post/2020/test.md

 ![alt](anubis_and_bastet_by_irenhorrors_dczmg0s-fullview.jpg "title")

 Ok, that was strange, for some reason the image I uploaded earlier isn't showing up here in the media library now?

+Wait what.
+Why did the image get uploaded to the content directory and no the static directory?
+This is all kinds of incorrect.
+Ok, I guess that comes from me using the collections.path configuration option, seems to not only change where the content file gets stored but also how other content gets linked to *sigh*.
+Solution found (I think), now we wait for the redeploy and then press publish again, which will hopefully fix this situation.
+Might have to include a new image, we'll see.